Translational Oncology

 PRINCIPAL INVESTIGATORS OF THE TRANSLATIONAL ONCOLOGY GROUP

-The Translational Oncology Research Group of the Cima Solid Tumor Program focuses primarily on two tumor types: ovarian cancer and lung cancer.
+The Translational Oncology Research Group of the Cima Solid Tumor Program, integrated in the Cancer Center Clínica Universidad de Navarra, focuses primarily on two tumor types: ovarian cancer and lung cancer.

 Ovarian cancer is a leading cause of death among women and the most lethal cause of death from gynecologic malignancy.
 Traditional management of ovarian cancer (surgery and chemotherapy) allows temporary disease control, but most treated patients will relapse.
 Maintenance therapy based on a new generation of PARP inhibitors (PARPi) has prolonged the time during which the disease does not progress.
 However, this new approach is not yet sufficient to keep the disease under control.